-In 2023, the Nichols College School of Business earned accreditation from the prestigious Association to Advance Collegiate Schools of Business (AACSB), an achievement earned by only 6% of the world's business schools.
+In 2023, the Nichols College School of Business earned accreditation from the prestigious Association to Advance Collegiate Schools of Business (AACSB), the longest serving global accrediting body for business schools and the largest business education network connecting learners, educators, and businesses worldwide.

 Beyond the classroom, the Emerging Leaders Program provides additional opportunities to advance your leadership training through special projects, experiences, travel, and speakers.
-In addition, the College offers 24 varsity sports programs, including our new women's golf team, and an array of clubs and student activities.
+In addition, the College offers 24 varsity sports programs and an array of clubs and student activities.

-Nichols College provides a welcoming and supportive community where students are encouraged to learn and grow under the guidance of our dedicated, world-class faculty and staff - all of whom are committed to your success.
+Nichols College provides a welcoming and supportive community where students are encouraged to learn and grow under the guidance of our dedicated faculty and staff-all of whom are committed to your success.
 We help you discover your passions and channel them into a successful and rewarding career.
 Nichols is also committed to fostering a diverse, equitable, and inclusive learning and living environment to best prepare you for the working world you will enter upon graduation.

 The alumni body numbers more than 15,000 and features countless stories of success and leadership, as presidents, CEOs, and business owners.
 Like them, your journey starts here.
-The first steps to a dynamic education ensuring you are "real-world ready" are detailed in this catalog.
+The first steps to a dynamic education that ensures you are "career ready" upon graduation are detailed in this catalog.